How to lead through uncertainty: 5 proven strategies

 Uncertainty is inevitable, but it doesn't need to spell disaster for your team.

-Project managers must guide their teams through turbulent times, such as shifting market conditions and organizational changes.
-They should cultivate resilience in their colleagues to help them handle the stress of ambiguity without getting hung up on worst-case scenarios.
+Project managers must guide their teams through turbulent times – shifting market conditions, organizational changes, and everything in between.
+They need to build resilience in their colleagues to help people handle the stress of ambiguity without getting stuck on worst-case scenarios.

 Here's how to practice leadership in uncertainty and keep your team moving forward.